holcombheather/caps/README.md

 ### Collaborators

-- Referenced lecture demo for class 11 with instructor Ryan Gallaway
+- Referenced lecture demo for class 12 with instructor Ryan Gallaway
+- Reference lecture code review in class 13 with instructor Ryan Gallaway
+- Consulted TA Keleen for help on feature for clients joining rooms.
 - Used AI to help write tests using a template I authored by referencing the tests from the lecture above and modifying it to my needs.
-- Used AI to help debug issues with event sequencing to correct setInterval and setTimeout.

 ***